Organisation Consul

-Organisation Consul (O.C.) was an ultra-nationalist and anti-Semitic terrorist organization that operated in the Weimar Republic from 1920 to 1922.
+Organisation Consul (O.C.) was an ultra-nationalist and antisemitic terrorist organization that operated in the Weimar Republic from 1920 to 1922.
 It was formed by members of the disbanded Freikorps group Marine Brigade Ehrhardt and was responsible for political assassinations that had the ultimate goal of destroying the Republic and replacing it with a right-wing dictatorship.
+Its two most prominent victims were the former finance minister Matthias Erzberger and Foreign Minister Walther Rathenau.
 The group was banned by the German government in 1922.

 Origins

 The Organisation Consul (O.C.) grew out of the Marine Brigade Ehrhardt, a Freikorps unit that had been officially disbanded in 1920.
 Its namesake commander, Hermann Ehrhardt, formed the O.C. from the ranks of the Brigade after the failure of the 1920 Kapp Putsch, an attempted coup against the German national government in Berlin.
 His fighters formed the Association of Former Ehrhardt Officers which then became the Organisation Consul.
 The O.C. was a militarily organized cadre group whose members were recruited largely from former mostly front-line officers of the Imperial German Army, Imperial Navy and the Freikorps.
-The Reich government initially tolerated it and Reichswehr leadership, which hoped to use it and similar associations to undermine the arms restrictions of the Treaty of Versailles.
+The Reich government and Reichswehr leadership initially tolerated it, hoping to use it and similar associations to undermine the arms restrictions of the Treaty of Versailles.